f5devcentral/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-installation.rst

 ..
 Note::

 	If you use UDF, you have templates you can use in your jumpbox.
 It's on the Desktop > F5 > kubernetes-demo folder.
 If you use those files, you'll need to :

 		* check the container image path in the deployment file is accurate
 		* Update the "bindAddr" in the configMap for an IP you want to use in this blueprint.

 if you don't use the UDF blueprint, you need to update the field *image* with the appropriate path to your image.

 If you have issues with your yaml and syntax (**identation MATTERS**), you can try to use an online parser to help you : `Yaml parser <http://www.yamllint.com/>`_

 Once you have your yaml file setup, you can try to launch your deployment.
-It will start our f5-k8s-controller container on one of our node:
+It will start our f5-k8s-controller container on one of our node (may take around 30sec to be in a running state):

 ::